A Human Sexual Evolution Theory That Explains

 emanated from the concurrently differentiating sex organs, thus inhibiting the VNO's proper development and

 functionality.
 This developmental change appeared within the last 200,0000 years.
-Of all hominid species that ever
+Of all hominin species that ever

 existed, only homo sapiens gained knowledge of the essential role of heterosexual intercourse in reproduction.

-Hence, all other hominid species necessarily continued to possess a sexual instinct (viz. a functional VNO),
+Hence, all other hominin species necessarily continued to possess a sexual instinct (viz. a functional VNO),

 irrespective of their brain size.
 (For a more in-depth explanation read a blog entry on the fetal nasal plug.)